LyonMike01/Nupat-Task2-CrudeApi/README.md

 # Requireement

-Node.js v14.16.1 or higher
+* Node.js v14.16.1 or higher
-MongoDB
+* MongoDB

 # Installation

-Clone the repository
+* Clone the repository
 Install dependencies using npm install
-Create a .env file in the root directory and add your MongoDB connection string as MONGODB_URI
+*Create a .env file in the root directory and add your MongoDB connection string as MONGODB_URI

 simply run
 ```
 npm run dev
 ```

-# Authentication
-Authentication is required at the getallmaleusers endpoint.
-Users can create an account by sending a POST request to /api/createuser endpoint and can authenticate by sending a GET request to /api/getuser/:id.
-Once authenticated, users can send requests with their token in the Authorization header to the getallmaleusers route.

 # Endpoints